First Sarma ministry

-The Sarma ministry is the current council of ministers of the Government of Assam which has been in office since 10 May 2021.
-The ministry is headed by Chief Minister Himanta Biswa Sarma and consists of 16 cabinet ministers.
+The First Sarma ministry was the 23rd council of ministers of the Government of Assam which was in office from 10 May 2021 until 11 May 2026.
+The ministry was headed by Chief Minister Himanta Biswa Sarma and consisted of 16 cabinet ministers.
 The chief minister and 14 other ministers were sworn in into office by Governor Jagdish Mukhi on 10 May 2021.

 Background

 The ruling Bharatiya Janata Party (BJP) along with its allies, the Asom Gana Parishad (AGP) and the United People's Party Liberal (UPPL) contested the election to the Assam Legislative Assembly and won 75 seats with the BJP itself winning in 60 seats, the AGP in 9 and the UPPL in 6 seats.
 The opposition led by Indian National Congress won 50 seats and an independent candidate won a seat.

 After the election results were out on 2 May 2021, it was widely speculated that incumbent chief minister Sarbananda Sonowal could be re-appointed for a second term in office while his senior ministerial colleague Himanta Biswa Sarma was too a forerunner.
 Eventually, BJP observers- Union Agriculture Minister Narendra Singh Tomar and National General Secretary Arun Singh held meetings with the newly elected BJP legislators and the other legislators from the alliance parties and unanimously elected Himanta Biswa Sarma as the leader of the legislative party and hence as the chief minister.
 Outgoing chief minister Sarbananda Sonowal tendered his resignation to the Governor Jagdish Mukhi on 9 May 2021 paving way for Sarma to be sworn in the next day.

 Sarma was eventually sworn in as the state's 15th Chief Minister on 10 May 2021 along with the 14 other cabinet ministers who were all administered oath by the governor.
 Among attendees included BJP National President Jagat Prakash Nadda, outgoing Chief Minister Sarbananda Sonowal, Chief Ministers Biplab Deb of Tripura, Conrad Sangma of Meghalaya, N. Biren Singh of Manipur and Neiphiu Rio of Nagaland.

 Sarbananda Sonowal was inducted into the union council of ministers on 7 July 2021 and was appointed as the Union Cabinet Minister of Ports, Shipping and Waterways and AYUSH.
 He resigned as a member of the Assam Legislative Assembly on 29 September 2021 after being elected as a member of the Rajya Sabha for Assam.